laggui/connected-factory/README.md

-On the data processing side, the master XBee module continuously receives the data from the data capture modules and transmits it to the microcontroller (Arduino Uno).
-An Arduino Uno was used with an Ethernet shield to communicate the data to the server, which helped rapidly prototype this project for the timeframe imposed.
+On the data processing side, the master XBee module continuously receives the data from the data capture modules and transmits it to the microcontroller ([Arduino Uno][arduino]).
+The Arduino Uno was used with an [Ethernet shield][ethernet-shield] to communicate the data to the server, which helped rapidly prototype this project for the timeframe imposed.

 Whenever the microcontroller receives a packet on its serial port, the packet is read and its content is stored in a buffer until the packet is